UB-Mannheim/crass/docs/basic-concepts.md

         - b = right side separated by a vertical line
         - c = space between header and vertical line or vertical line and another vertical line
         - f = footer
 2. Crop the single segments
     (by default: the footer and header information will also be stored)

 ![Crop](img/basic_concept_crop.png)

 ### Splice
-1. Splice the single segments according to a certain order.
-    (by default, a then b then a ... till a c segments forms the end)
+1. Splice the single segments according to a certain order (by default, a then b then a etc. until a c segments forms the end).

 ![Splice](img/basic_concept_splice.png)

+## Further Information

 You can find more detailed information about the single steps and setting options in the [image processing][1] documentation.